Namdataa/End_to_end-DataScience/README.md

   * `lat`: The latitude of the location, which supports spatial analysis or visualization on a map.
   * `lon`: The longitude of the location, combined with lat to determine the exact geographic location.
   * `Doanh thu`: The total revenue of the order, calculated as `price` × `quantity` for each product in the order.
-# FORECAST AND BUSINESS PLAN PROPOSAL
+# Forecast And Business Plan Proposal

 ## Temperature and product type:
 ### Northern region (Hanoi, Hai Phong):